oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 We will continue to use Sentence Transformers from Hugging Face, so the modifications required are minor.

-In order to do this we will need to edit the python program: similarity\_search\_SentenceTransformers.py.
+In order to do this we will need to edit the Python program: similarity\_search\_SentenceTransformers.py.
 In this instance we will see what happens when we use a multilingual embedding model.
 We will switch from *"sentence-transformers/all-MiniLM-L6-v2"* to *"intfloat/multilingual-e5-large"*.
 This embedding model not only supports English, but also other languages including: German, Spanish, Japanese, Russian, Thai, etc

 To switch embedding models you will need to comment out the line: